wlaurance/geo-octo-intro/exam1.md

 2. Minerals are classified by grouping them according to their chemical composition.
 There are seven mineral classifications.
 Choose five to briefly describe or define.
+   * Oxides - metal cation + oxygen anion Fe2O3
+   * Sulfides - metal cation + sulfide anion PbS
+   * Sulfates - metal cation + sulfate anion group, gypsum CaSO4
+   * Halides - the anion is halgon ion SALT NaCl
+   * Native Metals - pure masses of a singe metal (gold, silver etc).
+   * Silicates, make up most minerals.
 3. Minerals are distinguished from each other by their physical properties.
 There is a long list of physical properties.
 Choose five to describe or define.
+   * Luster - is either metallic or non-metallic as the main two.
+Glassy and satiny, pearly, earthy.
+   * Streak is when the mineral is crushed against an unglazed porcelain and the steak color is observed.
+   * Hardness - is the resistance to scratching resistance of a mineral.
+MOHS hardes scale 1.
+Talc --> Glass 5.5 --> Diamond 10
+   * Specific gravity is a ratio of the weight of a mineral divided by the the weight of an equal volume of water.
+It is how heavy it feels.
+   * Crystal form is the degrees of crystal faces during development.
+     Anhedral is no visible faces.
+Euhedral is well-developed crystal faces and **very** rare.

 Chapter 12 Absolute and Relative Dating
 ---------------------------------------
 1. Geologic principles allow us to interpret the sequence of geologic